-West Virginia intends to focus outreach efforts to facilitate participation from individuals of low to moderate income (LMI) and vulnerable populations.
-In addition, West Virginia encourages the participation of regional, state and federal entities.
+West Virginia has focused outreach efforts to facilitate participation from individuals of low to moderate income (LMI) and vulnerable populations.
+In addition, West Virginia continues to encourage the participation of regional, state and federal entities.

-West Virginia will consider any comments received in writing, via email, mail, or in person or virtually at official public hearings.
+West Virginia considers any comments received in writing, via email, mail, or in person or virtually at official public hearings.
 West Virginia has prioritized a robust citizen participation process to ensure all citizens and stakeholders are provided the opportunity to contribute to and understand the mitigation efforts that will be undertaken by the State.